maelpapailhou/maelpapailhou/README.md

 🇫🇷 Law student in France

 💻 Learning to develop in Java for video game development, as well as managing databases in MySQL and setting up dedicated server hosting

-🏛️ Political consultant for a conservative party, helping with social media communication to promote audience growth

-🏦 Passionate investor, with knowledge in financial analysis and a focus on investing in stocks and startups
+🏦 Knowledge in financial analysis and a focus on investing in stocks and startups

 💬 Contact me at maelpapailhou@gmail.com or follow me on Instagram @maelpapailhou